GodAlexi/MyMacro/README.md

 # MyMacro
-This is an application designed to help students who are on a university/college meal plan ensure they eat enough of each macronutrient (protein, carbs, fats) without overeating in calories by generating a meal plan based on that day's posted menu
+This is an application designed to help students who are on a university/college meal plan ensure they eat enough of each macronutrient (protein, carbs, fats) without overeating in calories by generating a meal plan based on posted dining hall menus

 The first iteration of this application will be web-based and only work for Queens University's Leonard dining hall